-In the end, your set should consist of fourteen clubs that give you confidence to face any situation that may arise from the first tee to the last green.Surprisingly, golf clubs are allowed to be added during the round of golf as long as the total number of clubs does not exceed 14, as long as this addition does not delay play time and provided that the club or clubs you are adding are not from another golfer's bag..
-In total, 54 percent of golfers agreed that the putter is the most important club to have in the stock market to lower scores.
-Ultimately, you may need to experiment a little with each club style to determine which type works best for you and your golf game.
+If there is a club that exaggerates your weaknesses, such as long irons, then replace it with one that is easier to hit, such as hybrids.
+Hybrids are less challenging alternatives for even highly skilled golfers, not just beginners.
+Read on to learn more about the best clubs on the market and how to choose the best clubs for your bag.Surprisingly, golf clubs are allowed to be added during the round of golf as long as the total number of clubs does not exceed 14, as long as this addition does not delay play time and provided that the club or clubs you are adding are not from another golfer's bag.In total, 54 percent of golfers agreed that the putter is the most important club to have in order to lower scores.
+Beginners often wonder if trying a new type of club can help or hinder their game and what type of clubs are allowed on the course.